Where To Stay in Nashville the First Time

 The Bicentennial State Mall Park is in Germantown, a multi-acre park with a granite map of the state.
 In the distance, the Tennessee State Capital is visible.

 You may also want to stay in Germantown if you are in town to see a Baseball game.
-This area is home to the Nashville minor league team, the Nashville Sounds.
+This area is home to the Nashville Sounds, a minor-league baseball team.

 Germantown is also home to the Nashville Farmers Market.